Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: The slow control system

 To ensure the safety of the detector, a multi-layered contingency handling system has been designed to autonomously manage off-nominal conditions.
 Such situations can arise from various scenarios, including power outages, loss of the primary water cooling circuit, or cryocooler performance degradation.
 The system is designed to provide robust protection against over-pressurization, which could otherwise lead to the loss of expensive xenon or damage sensitive components like the PMTs.

 The first layer of protection is an automated alert system.
-When any critical operational parameter, such as pressure or temperature, deviates from its predefined safe range, the SC system immediately issues alerts to laboratory personnel via designated communication channels, including E-mail, messages, and so on.
+When any critical operational parameter deviates from its predefined safe range, the SC system immediately issues alerts.
+The specific set-points and emergency thresholds configured for the prototype operation are summarized in Tab.~\ref{tab:alert_thresholds}.
+When one of the parameters exceeds the upper limit, the SC system immediately issues alerts to laboratory personnel via designated communication channels, including E-mail, short message service, and instant messaging platform (Lark/Feishu).
 This provides an early warning, allowing for timely manual intervention if necessary.

 When the pressure continues to rise, the emergency cooling protocol is automatically triggered.
-This involves activating a solenoid valve to introduce LN$_2$ to the pipes surrounding the cold head to cool it down.
-While this provides substantial cooling, its response is not instantaneous.
-The primary purpose of this LN$_2$ cooling is to slow down the pressure rise, effectively providing an extended operational window for personnel to arrive on-site and address the root cause of the issue.
+This involves activating a solenoid valve to introduce LN$_2$ into the pipes surrounding the cold head, providing additional cooling.
+Due to thermal inertia and system response time, the cooling effect is not instantaneous.
+The primary purpose of this LN$_2$ cooling is therefore to provide additional time for personnel to arrive on-site and address the root cause of the issue.

 As a final and ultimate safeguard against rapid or extreme pressure excursions, two independent pressure relief mechanisms are in place.
 The first is an electronically controlled exhaust valve managed by the PLC, which will open if the pressure exceeds a critical software-defined threshold.
 To protect against a simultaneous power and control system failure, a purely mechanical pressure relief valve is also installed.
-This valve operates passively and is preset to open at 3~bar, guaranteeing the structural integrity under any conceivable failure mode of the entire system.
+This valve operates passively and is preset to open at $\mathrm{3~bar}$, preventing over-pressurization that could otherwise damage detector components, such as the PMTs.